Skip to content

 DW_AGGREGATOR_ENDPOINTS=http://dataway-0:9528,http://dataway-1:9528

-• standalone: the current node keeps tail-sampling state locally
+• standalone: The current node holds the tail sampling state itself

-• proxy: the current node only forwards or broadcasts
+• proxy: The current node only performs forwarding or broadcasting

 POST /v1/tail_sampling_config

-The request body is JSON with this top-level structure:
+The request body is JSON, with the top-level structure as follows:

 {